Sanaebadi97/JUnit5/README.md

 Visual Studio Code) and build tools (see Gradle, Maven, and Ant).

 JUnit Jupiter is the combination of the new programming model and extension model for writing tests and extensions in JUnit 5.
 The
+Jupiter sub-project provides a TestEngine for running Jupiter based tests on the platform.